idleShubh/MERN_EndSem/README.md

 This app leverages tldraw and the GPT-4 Vision API to transform your wireframe sketches into fully functional HTML with Tailwind styling.
 It provides an innovative way to rapidly prototype your UI designs by simply drawing them out.

-> Note: This version integrates Shubh's design insights, aiming to improve usability and visual consistency.
+> Note: This version integrates design insights, aiming to improve usability and visual consistency.
 The inspiration is rooted in a blend of creative design and cutting-edge AI technology.

 <img width="1470" height="956" alt="Screenshot 2025-10-24 at 12 29 54 AM" src="https://github.com/user-attachments/assets/4cfcf20a-50cc-4c38-9df3-fed42329a593" />